mozman/ezdxf/docs/source/dxfinternals/dxftags.rst

     1
     less than TwoHundredAndFifty Characters

-As far I know this is only supported by the :class:`MText` entity.
+As far I know this is only supported by the MTEXT entity.

 .. seealso::